camunda/feel-scala/docs/feel-unary-tests.md

 // input != 2 and input != 3
 ```

-### Input Value
+### Expression

+It is also possible to use a boolean [expression](feel-expression) instead of an operator.
+For example, invoking a built-in function.

 The input value can be accessed by the special variable `?`.
-For example, when invoking a built-in function.

 ```js
 ends with(?, "@camunda.com")